ICAFS: The Cost of Living Crisis: Impact on Children, Families, and Communities

 Their specialised debt and welfare services are helping families navigate these difficult times.
 From welfare benefits to debt relief, they’re working tirelessly to stabilise households, reduce financial strain, and improve wellbeing.

-- 55 adults and 47 children with disabilities received dedicated support.
+- 33 adults and 19 children received dedicated support for Disability Benefits.

 Moving Forward